-3.4 Safety Investments in the MPO's FY 2023-2027 TIP
+Safety Programs and Projects in the FY 2023 - 2027 TIP

 The Collier MPO considered safety as a project evaluation factor in prioritizing projects for inclusion in the 2045 LRTP's Cost Feasible Plan (CFP) and in these specific plans that are incorporated into the LRTP CFP by reference: The Transportation System Performance Report and Action Plan (2020), the Bicycle and Pedestrian Master Plan (2019) and the Draft Local Roads Safety Plan (2021).
 The MPO's annual project prioritization process includes safety as an evaluation factor in rating and ranking projects for programming the MPO's Transportation Management Area (TMA) Surface Transportation Grant Program - Urban (SU) funds.